celerZhao/itemsense-node/README.md

 ## Usage

-  Each of the itemsense-node API requests return a promise, allowing each request to be appended with a '.then()'
+  Each itemsense-node API request returns a promise. that will resolve when the operation has been completed for more information about promises, check out the npm package [request-promise](https://www.npmjs.com/package/request-promise

 ### Basic Usage